AdamSLevy/modbus/README.md

 }
 ```
 Multiple ClientHandles can be acquired or the same ClientHandle can be copied
-and reused.
-The ConnectionSettings must match exactly if a client is already
+and reused in multiple goroutines.
+The ConnectionSettings must match exactly if
-running with the same Host string.
+a client is already running with the same Host string.
 ```go
 cs := csTCP
 ch1, err := modbus.GetClientHandle(cs) // Returns another ClientHandle for the same client